-You will find a group of Hippos living in the lakes and rivers.
-Sometimes the groups are very small with only about five members.
-They can be as large at to have thirty members though.
-It depends on if there is enough room for their basic needs to be met.
-They do like to live in shallow bodies of water.
+You will find a group of Hippos living in lakes and rivers, sometimes in very small groups with only five members.
+However, they can be as large as thirty members.
+It really depends on if there’s enough room for their needs to be met.
+Hippos like to live in shallow bodies of water.
 When they have young, the mothers will often carry them on their backs so that they aren’t so far below the surface of the water to get to air.

 They are found living in clean bodies of water that don’t move very fast.
 They do like it deep enough for their bodies, but not too deep.
 They also prefer a bottom that is easy for them to move around in.
 If there are many rocks it can be something that slows down the Hippos and even injures them as they move around.

 The territorial range of hippos has changed over the years.
 They were distributed throughout the vast majority of the African continent, mainly in the sub-Saharan part, but today the picture looks very different.

 Now their populations are distributed throughout several parts of Africa but in a very fragmented way.
 The most important concentration of specimens is located in Eastern Africa, in countries such as Kenya, Tanzania, Uganda, Mozambique, and Zambia.
 Here, there is an estimated population of 70,000 hippos in the wild.

 They also exist in several regions of western Africa, but the population groups are much smaller.
 The largest declines have been recorded in the People’s Republic of the Congo, however, it still preserves 30,000 of them.